Optical vortex

-An optical vortex (also known as a photonic quantum vortex, screw dislocation or phase singularity) is a zero of an optical field; a point of zero intensity.
+An optical vortex (also known as an optical phase singularity, photonic quantum vortex, or screw dislocation) is a zero of an optical field; a point of zero intensity.
 The term is also used to describe a beam of light that has such a zero in it.
 The study of these phenomena is known as singular optics.

 The concept of "optical vortices" was first described by Coullet et al. in 1989, based on solutions of the Maxwell-Bloch equations.
 According to one review, studies in 1989-1999 mainly focused on fundamentals; studies in 1999-2009 developed many applications; and studies in 2009-2019 made a number of technological breakthroughs.

 Explanation

 In an optical vortex, light is twisted like a corkscrew around its axis of travel.
 Because of the twisting, the light waves at the axis itself cancel each other out.
 When projected onto a flat surface, an optical vortex looks like a ring of light with a dark hole in the center.
 The vortex is given a number, called the topological charge, according to how many twists the light does in one wavelength.
 The number is always an integer, and can be positive or negative, depending on the direction of the twist.
 The higher the number of the twist, the faster the light is spinning around the axis.

 This spinning carries orbital angular momentum with the wave train, and will induce torque on an electric dipole.
 Orbital angular momentum is distinct from the more commonly encountered spin angular momentum, which produces circular polarization.
 Orbital angular momentum of light can be observed in the orbiting motion of trapped particles.
 Interfering an optical vortex with a plane wave of light reveals the spiral phase as concentric spirals.
 The number of arms in the spiral equals the topological charge.

 Optical vortices are studied by creating them in the lab in various ways.
 They can be generated directly in a laser, or a laser beam can be twisted into a vortex using any of several methods, such as computer-generated holograms, spiral-phase delay structures, or birefringent vortices in materials.

+Importantly, spin and orbital angular momentum are not properly defined for photons.
+In the context of vortex beams, these terms correspond to different quantities.

+By contrast, the total angular momentum projection and helicity are suitable quantities to characterize beams even outside the paraxial approximation.